In the past years, link building strategies were based on links quantity and not quality.

 - Try to avoid fake flattery

 - Explain your purpose of getting connected with that person

 - At the end add CTA (Call to action button)

 Step 4: Follow up

 Regardless of whether you’ve heard from the recipient or not, you need to follow up.
 Permit 3-4 days before initiating a follow-up email.
-The recipient may be occupied and read your email however needs a couple of days to reply.
-At this point, you have to send a follow-up email, point back to the original pitch but tweak the message accordingly while still demonstrating your value.
+The recipient may be occupied and read your email, however needs a couple of days to reply.
+At this point, you have to send a follow-up email and point back to the original pitch but tweak the message accordingly while still demonstrating your value.

-Hold up an additional couple of days after sending a follow-up email before crafting another one.
-If after following up twice you still don’t get a response, it’s an ideal opportunity to proceed onward.
-You can still contact this person later on but wait a few months.
+Hold up an additional couple of days after sending a follow-up email.
+After following up twice, if you still don’t get a response then it is an ideal opportunity to proceed ahead.
+You can still contact this person later on but wait for a few months.
 Each follow-up email should be professional and polite, no matter how disappointed you are.

 Step 5: Track your campaign

 All email outreach campaigns need to be tracked carefully.
 It’s the most ideal approach to measure your response rates and see which companies are outwardly saying “no” to your pitch and which ones are showing interest.

 Strategy #5: Link Roundups “seo” + “link roundup”